“I find Derby a very welcoming university - the staff are always helpful and the main campus has every crucial facility a university needs.”

 They’re always there if you need to talk to someone for personal and confidential support about any issue – it doesn’t have to be faith related.

-You can also get independent advice and guidance from the Student Union Help & Advice service.
+You can also get independent advice and guidance from the Union of Students.